MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 Handling an update can happen in different steps depending on your needs.
 This method makes you able to implement all kinds of capabilities you need without considering the obstacles.

 ## Start handling
-After creating an update route, handles request using the `handleRequest` method.
+After creating a route, handles request using the `handleRequest` method.
 You can also store requests in database and handle them later.

 ### Example
 The `api.php` file: